AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/flow-actions/wait/use-a-date-token-in-a-wait-flow-step.md

    >[!NOTE]
    >
-   >You can also specify the number of days using a {{lead. or {{company. token that represents an integer field, &nbsp;or a {{my. token of number type.
+   >You can also specify the number of days using a {{lead. or {{company. token that represents an integer field,  or a {{my. token of number type.

-   Click Save.&nbsp;
+   Click Save.
    ![](assets/image2014-9-22-14-3a11-3a3.png)

    >[!NOTE]